gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 # Infrastructure as Code example 1

 This directory contains the terraform code to provision IBM cloud VPC infrastructure Gen 2, Red Hat OpenShift cluster in VPC, Public Gateway, VPN
-Gateway to connect to other VPC network or on-premise network, IBM Databases for MongoDB and IBM Event Streams (Kafka).
+Gateway to connect to other VPC network or on-premise network, IBM Databases for MongoDB (Configurable to any other IBM database service) and IBM
-This code provides the flexibility to use custom CIDR for address prefix (enable_custom_address_prefix) and subnets (enable_custom_subnet).
-If custom flag is set false, it will create address prefix and subnets using 172.25.4*.
+Event Streams (Kafka).
+This code provides the flexibility to use custom CIDR for address prefix (enable_custom_address_prefix) and subnets
-Public Gateway (enable_public_gateway), VPN Gateway (enable_vpn), IBM Databases for MongoDB (enable_db_service) and IBM Event Streams
+(enable_custom_subnet).
+If custom flag is set to false, it will create address prefix and subnets using 10.0.*.0.
+Public Gateway
-(enable_event_streams_service) are optional and can be set as false to not to provision it.
+(enable_public_gateway), VPN Gateway (enable_vpn), IBM Databases for MongoDB (enable_db_service) and IBM Event Streams (enable_event_streams_service) are optional and can be set as false to not to provision it.

 ![Network Architecture](https://github.com/gargpriyank/ibmcloud-examples/blob/master/iac-example-1/images/Network_Architecture.png)